 First let me explain that in traditional medicine, only two types of copper toxicity are generally recognised.

 The first is acute copper poisoning whereby food or drink is contaminated with high copper levels.
 Generally the body reacts with vomiting and diarrhea to get rid of the copper quickly and prevent it doing more damage.
-However if this doesn’t happen quickly enough, the excess copper can cause red blood cells to rupture en masse and cause death so I have written how to calculate ratios of zinc copper ceruloplasmin.
+However, if this doesn’t happen quickly enough, the excess copper can cause red blood cells to rupture en masse and cause death so I have written how to calculate ratios of zinc copper ceruloplasmin.
 Thankfully, this is apparently a rare occurrence.

 The other is Wilsons Disease, a genetic and chronic condition that causes copper to accumulate in the body.
 This accumulation is due to a genetic defect that prevents the liver from processing copper normally.
 Instead, copper builds up, damaging the liver and then eventually spilling out and damaging other organs.
 Wilsons disease requires life long management and monitoring.